Coborax/PetShop/README.md

 - EF Core for Data Access
 - Angular for the Frontend

+## Savepoints (Branches)
+During the development of this project I will create various saves of previous versions of the project (Mostly used for hand-ins)
+- [main](https://github.com/Coborax/PetShop/tree/main) Newest version of the project
+- [checkpoint-cscc](https://github.com/Coborax/PetShop/tree/checkpoint-cscc) Hand in state for my CSharp Crash Course hand in

 ## Folders
 - `PetShop.Core` Core Models and Interfaces
 - `PetShop.Domain` Domain logic